Anheuser-Busch

-The company employs over 19,000 people, operates 12 breweries in the United States, and until December 2009, was one of the largest theme park operators in the United States, with ten theme parks through the company's family entertainment division Busch Entertainment Corporation.
+The company employs over 19,000 people, operates 12 breweries and nine aluminum can plants in the United States, and until December 2009, was one of the largest theme park operators in the United States, with ten theme parks through the company's family entertainment division Busch Entertainment Corporation.

 History

 Beginnings and national expansion

 In 1852, German American brewer and saloon operator George Schneider opened the Bavarian Brewery on Carondelet Avenue (later known as South Broadway) between Dorcas and Lynch streets in South St. Louis.
-Schneider's brewery expanded in 1856 to a new brewhouse near Eighth and Crittenden streets; however, the following year financial problems forced the sale of the brewery to various owners during the late 1850s.
+Schneider's Brewery expanded in 1856 to a new brewhouse near Eighth and Crittenden streets; however, the following year, financial problems forced the sale of the brewery to various owners during the late 1850s.
 In 1860, the brewery was purchased on the brink of bankruptcy by William D'Oench, a local pharmacist, and Eberhard Anheuser, a prosperous German-born soap manufacturer.
-D'Oench was the silent partner in the business until 1869, when he sold his half-interest in the company.
+D'Oench was the silent partner in the business until 1869 when he sold his half-interest in the company to Anheuser's son-in-law Adolphus Busch.
 From 1860 to 1875, the brewery was known as E. Anheuser & Co., and from 1875 to 1879 as the E. Anheuser Company's Brewing Association.

-Adolphus Busch, a wholesaler who had immigrated to St. Louis from Germany in 1857, married Eberhard Anheuser's daughter, Lilly, in 1861.
-Following his service in the American Civil War, Busch began working as a salesman for the Anheuser brewery.
+Busch, a wholesaler who had immigrated to St. Louis from Germany in 1857, had married Eberhard Anheuser's daughter, Lilly, in 1861.
+Following his service in the American Civil War, Busch began working as a salesman for the Anheuser Brewery.
 Busch purchased D'Oench's share of the company in 1869, and he assumed the role of company secretary from that time until the death of his father-in-law.

 Adolphus Busch was the first American brewer to use pasteurization to keep beer fresh; the first to use mechanical refrigeration and refrigerated railroad cars, which he introduced in 1876; and the first to bottle beer extensively.
 By 1877, the company owned a fleet of 40 refrigerated railroad cars to transport beer.
 Expanding the company's distribution range led to increased demand for Anheuser products, and the company substantially expanded its facilities in St. Louis during the 1870s.
 The expansions led production to increase from 31,500 barrels in 1875 to more than 200,000 in 1881.

 To streamline the company's refrigerator car operations and achieve vertical integration, Busch established the St. Louis Refrigerator Car Company in 1878, which was charged with building, selling, and leasing refrigerator cars; by 1883, the company owned 200 cars, and by 1888 it owned 850.
 To serve these cars and switch them in and out of their St. Louis brewery, Anheuser-Busch founded the Manufacturers Railway Company in 1887.
-The shortline operated until 2011 when Anheuser-Busch sought to shut down operations.
+The shortline operated until 2011, when Anheuser-Busch shut down its operations.